webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

   }
 ```

-Then let's use that to create two versions of each texture.
-One premultiplied, one "un-premultiplied" or
+Then, let's use that to create two versions of each texture, one premultiplied, one "un-premultiplied" or
 or "not premultiplied"

 ```js